 |Maximum size: 5 mm.

-have a translucent violet-white body and cerata that gradually
+have a translucent white to violet-white body and cerata that gradually

 become opaque-white distally.
 There is a variably

 band just below the small, white tip.
 The

 rhinophores and cephalic tentacles are white with basal orange bands that vary in width.

 #5 is a rare

 species found in moderately exposed to highly exposed rocky locations

 at about 6-14 m (20-45 ft).
 It is sexually mature at 4 mm and